xuanandsix/VisDrone-yolov8/README.md

 # VisDrone-yolov8
- Many yolov8 model  are trained on the VisDrone dataset.
+ Many yolov8 models  are trained on the VisDrone dataset.
+Office code https://github.com/ultralytics/ultralytics.

 ## Train
 You can train according to my parameter settings or download my model.
 All model parameters were trained on a single A40 GPU.
+Using yolov8s as main comparison baseline.

 ## Performance
 | model | input size | other hyper-parameters | val mAP50 | val mAP50-95 | test mAP50 | test mAP50-95 | model & log |